milgra/sov/README.md

 # sov — Sway Overview

 An overlay that shows schemas for all workspaces to make navigation in sway easier.

-[Used by SwayOS](https://swayos.github.io)
+Sway Overview was made for SwayOS (https://swayos.github.io)

 ![alt text](screenshot.png)